bolt-observer/lightning-vault/README.md

 The most convenient option is to use [IAM Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) but you could also create an IAM user and then add access keys (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables).

-## Authentication
+## Authentication to Vault

-Previous paragraph described what kind of permissions the service needs so it can access AWS SecretsManager.
+There are multiple authentecation options your applications and services can use to access Lightning Vault.

-Here we mean authentication of the Vault "users" (services or users that use API access to put or get secrets from Vault).
+### HTTP Basic Auth

 They authenticate through HTTP Basic authentication with a username and password.
-Since credentials are transmitted in clear-text, you need a secure transport channel!
-Vault itself does not terminate TLS connections currently, but is meant to be behind a dedicated load-balancer that can do it (AWS ELB).
+Since credentials are transmitted in clear-text, you need a secure transport channel.
+Lightning Vault itself does not terminate TLS connections, it is meant to be behind a load-balancer or reverse proxy that handles that.

-Another option for authentication is through `X-Amazon-Presigned-Getcalleridentity` HTTP header.
-This way callers locally sign a request for
+### AWS Presigned Requests
-Amazon STS service.
-Vault then takes this serialized request and executes it on behalf of the requestor.
+Another authentication is `X-Amazon-Presigned-GetCalleridentity` HTTP header.
+This way callers locally sign a request for Amazon STS service and Lightning Vault then takes this serialized request and executes it on behalf of the requestor.
 If it succeeds that proves their identity.
 Read more about AWS Signed Requests authentication method [here](https://ahermosilla.com/cloud/2020/11/17/leveraging-aws-signed-requests.html).

 The "username" Vault infers via this method is complete ARN.
 For example: